The Who: Partial reunions

-In 1990, The Who were inducted into the Rock and Roll Hall of Fame.
+In 1990, the Who (Roger Daltrey, John Entwistle, Keith Moon and Pete Townshend) were inducted into the Rock and Roll Hall of Fame.
+Daltrey, Entwistle and Townsend attended the induction and performed with the house band, while Moon's daughter Amanda attended to represent her father.
 The group have a featured collection in the hall's museum, including one of Moon's velvet suits, a Warwick bass of Entwistle's, and a drumhead from 1968.

-In 1991, The Who recorded a cover of Elton John's "Saturday Night's Alright for Fighting" for the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin.
+In 1991, the Who (Daltrey, Townshend and Entwistle with producer Jon Astley on drums) recorded a cover of Elton John's "Saturday Night's Alright for Fighting" for the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin.
 It was the last studio recording to feature Entwistle.

 In 1994, Daltrey turned 50 and celebrated with two concerts at New York's Carnegie Hall.
 The shows included guest spots by Entwistle and Townshend.
-Although all three surviving original members of The Who attended, they appeared on stage together only during the finale, "Join Together", with the other guests.
+Although all three surviving original members of the Who attended, they appeared on stage together only during the finale, "Join Together", with the other guests.
 Daltrey toured that year with Entwistle, Zak Starkey on drums and Simon Townshend filling in for his brother as guitarist.

-Re-formation
+That year saw the release of the Who's retrospective box set Thirty Years of Maximum R&B, with Daltrey, Townshend and Entwistle all being interviewed for its companion home video Thirty Years of Maximum R&B Live.

 Revival of Quadrophenia

-Zak Starkey had been The Who's main drummer from 1996 to 2025 and turned down an invitation to be a full-time member.
+Zak Starkey had been the Who's main drummer from 1996 to 2025 and turned down an invitation to be a full-time member.

-In 1996, Townshend, Entwistle and Daltrey performed Quadrophenia with guests and Starkey on drums at Hyde Park.
-The performance was narrated by Daniels, who had played Jimmy in the 1979 film.
+In 1996, Daltrey, Townshend and Entwistle performed Quadrophenia with Starkey on drums, Jody Linscott on percussion, Bundrick and Jon Carin on keyboards, Simon Townend on guitar, Billy Nicholls on backing vocals and a horn section of Dennis Farias, Simon Gardner, Nick Lane, Neil Sidwell and Roy Wiegand at Hyde Park.
+The performance was narrated by Phil Daniels, who had played Jimmy in the 1979 film.
 This was the first live performance of Quadrophenia in its entirety.
-Despite technical difficulties the show led to a six-night residency at Madison Square Garden and a US and European tour through 1996 and 1997.
+Despite technical difficulties the show led to a six-night residency at Madison Square Garden and a US and European tour through 1996 and 1997 with the 11-piece line-up.
 Townshend played mostly acoustic guitar, but eventually was persuaded to play some electric.
-In 1998, VH1 ranked The Who ninth in their list of the "100 Greatest Artists of Rock 'n' Roll".
+In 1998, VH1 ranked the Who ninth in their list of the "100 Greatest Artists of Rock 'n' Roll".